In this post

 What is an animal carer?

 Animal care workers are responsible for animal welfare and care.
 It’s a valued career that positively impacts the lives of not only animals, but their owners and anybody who interacts with them.
 Animal carers can work will all sorts of creatures, including pets, native animals and wild animals in wildlife rehabilitation.

 Depending on what area of animal care you work in, your responsibilities may include:

-- Collecting and recording animal information from veterinarians and the public
+- Collecting and recording animal information from veterinarians and pet owners

 - Providing treatment to sick or injured animals such as administering basic medications as directed by veterinarians